 Apple TV is…interesting, to say the least.
 The service was highly anticipated prior to entering the market, and many observers projected that it could shake things up in the streaming market.
 However, post-launch, Apple appears to have struggled to create a service that offers any real value to subscribers.

 Yes, the content currently available is jam-packed with household names.
 And yes, the price is distinctly cheap compared to other services on the market.
-But with about a dozen titles at launch and only 2 additional titles so far announced for 2020, there’s very little reason to give Apple TV+ any money.
-You can watch the entire content library in with the 7-day free trial.
+But with about a dozen titles at launch around 50+ titles on the service by the end of 2021, there’s very little reason to give Apple TV+ any money beyond a month-long subscription.
+You could easily binge everything worth watching during the 7-day free trial.

 Combined with the baffling lack of Android support and the poor streaming experience, Apple TV+ is currently a yes for a free trial, but a hard no if you’re thinking about subscribing beyond that point.